nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/ASCII/performingASCIIcalculations/README.md

 /**
  * @class InputValidator
- * @brief Validates if a string contains only digits and is within the range [1, 3998].
+ * @brief Validates that a string contains only digits and is within a specific numeric range.
  */
 class InputValidator {
 public: